PCemOnMac/MacOS-Finder-Convert-Folder-To-CD-Image/README.md

 ## MacOS/Finder context menu entry: Convert to CD image

-Transforms arbitrary files and folders into an ISO 9660 joliet image from the MacOS Finder file/folder context menu.
+Transforms arbitrary folders into ISO 9660 joliet ISO images.
+Simply download and double-click the Automator script.

+Then `Finder -> Select arbitrary folder -> Convert to CD image`

 ### How to install?